jules2689/trudeau/trudeau/2020-04-20/trudeau.md

 [end of translation] this day ismade all the more difficult because  the precious lives lost and the senseless act of one person.
 Just how could this happen?we may never know why.
 But we do know this.
-Know one man's action can build a wall between US and a better day, no matter how evil, how thoughtless, or how destructive.
+Know one man's action can build a wall between us and a better day, no matter how evil, how thoughtless, or how destructive.
 Canadians are kind and generous.
 We are there for each other and we look out for one another.
-As families grieve the loss of aloved one, all Canadians are standing with  The pandemic will prevent US from mourning together in person, but a vigil will be heldvirtually to celebrate the livesof the victims  7:00 p.
+As families grieve the loss of aloved one, all Canadians are standing with  The pandemic will prevent us from mourning together in person, but a vigil will be heldvirtually to celebrate the livesof the victims  7:00 p.
 M. on  through the facebook group account -- "colchester  our community."it's  we come  to support our communities.
 I've spoken with premier mcneil, RCMP commissioner lufti and manyother nova Scotians. know that  have  This is an ongoing investigation, but the RCMP and local authorities will keep you updated.
 I want to ask the media to avoidmentioning the name and showing the picture of  person involved.
 Do not give him the gift of infamy.
-Let US instead focus all our attention on the lives we lost and the families and friends whogrieve.
+Let us instead focus all our attention on the lives we lost and the families and friends whogrieve.

 [speaking french]

-[voice of interpreter] while the pandemic  prevent US from gathering and mourning together, a virtualvigil will be held on friday at 7:00 p.
+[voice of interpreter] while the pandemic  prevent us from gathering and mourning together, a virtualvigil will be held on friday at 7:00 p.
 M.  the facebook group colchester  our community.
 It will be  opportunity  support the lives of these victims and be there for their families and their loved ones.
-I hope many of you will join with US on this occasion.
+I hope many of you will join with us on this occasion.
 As we seek to understand what happened yesterday, we must be there for each other.
 Since this tragedy I've had discussions with premier mcneil, the RCMP commissioner brenda lucki, the Minister of  safety bill blair,   Scotia caucus, among other people.
 We  continue to work together on this issue.